 Use texts to connect to supporters with cellphone numbers

 In the 2018 political campaigns, people who received a text message were 1% more likely to vote.
-Although that may seem like a small percentage, remember that election results can be based on just tens or hundreds of votes.
+Although that may seem like a small percentage, remember that election results can be based on just tens or hundreds of votes, and these small shifts in public opinion can make a significant difference.

 Text messaging, especially peer-to-peer texting, allows campaign volunteers to interact with around 1500 supporters in an hour.
 This means your volunteer can talk to multiple supporters simultaneously and answer their queries in real-time.